 - Go for a walk

-- Change positions when you start to feel uncomfortable.
+- Change positions when you start to feel uncomfortable

-- Try to breathe during contractions.
+- Try to breathe during contractions

-- Use music to help you relax.
+- Use music to help you relax

-- Heavy vaginal discharge: You’ll get what seems like a very heavy period after giving birth, and the blood may contain small clots.
-Contact your doctor, however, if you have a foul-smelling discharge, soak more than one sanitary pad in an hour, pass clots larger than a golf ball, or have a fever of 100.4 degrees F or higher.
+- Heavy vaginal discharge.
+After giving birth, you’ll get what seems like a heavy period that may contain small clots.
+Contact your doctor if you have a foul-smelling discharge, soak more than one sanitary pad per hour, pass clots larger than a golf ball, or have a fever of 100.4ºF or higher.

 - Hot and cold.
 As your body adjusts to new hormone levels and recent blood loss during your delivery, you might feel sweaty or chilled.